mukkino/itch-batch-downloader/README.md

   user script extension (like [Tampermonkey](https://www.tampermonkey.net/) for [Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) or for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)) and a user scripts which can bind games automatically to your account, like "[itch.io bundle to library](https://greasyfork.org/en/scripts/427686-itch-io-bundle-to-library)".
 It allows you to add all the items in a single page in just one click.
 This way you can add page by page (very large bundles with 500+ items should be around 30 pages, so you can add all those items in a fraction of the clicks).
 This script will download all of the items you have under "https://itch.io/my-purchases" and bundles initially are not in there (your library) until items are not added one by one by or using the "itch.io bundle to library" script here above
 - for exporting cookies, there is the addon "[cookies.txt](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/)" for Firefox or "[Get cookies.txt](https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid?hl=en)" for Chrome
 - once you start downloading something, you will notice in the same folder as your downloads, a file called itch-batch-downloader-track.txt.
 This file contains a number and is basically the number of the download currently being processed.
-If you would like to restart the downloads from the first item, just delete the file or change the number to the download number of the item you are interered in.
+If you would like to restart the downloads from the first item, just delete the file or change the number to the download number of the item you are interested in.
 You can obtain a list of the downloads and their order by activating the debug mode (see below)

 ## The configuration file